 Chris Pugh (Sir Blackwolf) of Medieval Fantasies Company had a booth set up with bows, arrows, armour, and other weaponry.

-There wasn’t much in the way of Welsh food, so I looked into Welsh cuisine at home and came across Welsh Rarebit (originally Welsh Rabbit).
 Contrary to the name, there is no rabbit involved.
 Toasted bread, rye or country-style, is topped with a melted, bubbly cheese mixture (generally Cheddar) seasoned with beer, mustard, and Worcestershire sauce.

 If you are broiling before serving, the cheese sauce can actually be made up to a day in advance and refrigerated until ready to spread on the toast and place under the broiler.
 Keep a close eye on it.
 The broiler works quickly.